Alcaro/russian-malware/arlib/sandbox/README.txt

 Leaving execve (initializing the new process) is covered above.
 However, entering it isn't obvious either.

-To start with, execve() takes a filename, which will fail due to chroot.
+To start with, execve() takes a filename, which must fail, or it'd leak which files exist.
+Even if we can ensure a known-good filename is passed, ELF files can contain a .interp section (usually pointing to /lib64/ld-linux-x86-64.so.2), which causes the kernel to access that filename, leaking whether it exists.
+Solution: chroot() to an empty directory.

+But if we're in an empty chroot, we don't have access to the emulator either.
 Solution: fexecve().

 Except that's not a syscall, glibc implements it as execve(/proc/self/fd/123), which won't work either.
 I could change the chroot to /proc/self/fd, but that'd probably screw up on fork().
 And I'm